Wastewater drug monitoring

 Source: National Wastewater Drug Monitoring Program

-The most recent wastewater report covers the period from April to August 2024 for both capital cities and regional sites, with additional information up to October 2024 for capital cities (ACIC 2025).
-Sixty-one wastewater treatment sites participated nationally in the August 2024 collection, covering 57% of the Australian population or about 14.5 million people (ACIC 2025).
+The most recent wastewater report covers the period from December 2024 to August 2025 for both capital cities and regional sites, with additional information up to October 2025 for capital cities (ACIC 2026).
+Sixty-four wastewater treatment sites participated nationally in the August 2025 collection, covering 57% of the Australian population or about 14.5 million people (ACIC 2026).

-Wastewater monitoring can also be used to assess the relationship between supply and demand within illicit drug markets.
+In addition to estimating drug consumption at the population level, wastewater monitoring can be used to assess the relationship between supply and demand within illicit drug markets.
 For example, the Australian Criminal Intelligence Commission examined supply and demand in the Australian methylamphetamine market by overlaying NWDMP data with illicit drug seizures data.
 The key findings indicated that large seizures had an impact on consumption, particularly in capital cities.
 The impact was not immediate and usually lasted 2–4 months (ACIC 2019).

 For related content on wastewater drug monitoring in this report, see also: